ahuyn/anomaly-ballistics/README.md

 ## Detail

 This addon does nothing by itself.
 However, two addons are provided to give an idea of how to use this framework.
+In theory it is possible to port other damage systems to this framework as desired.

 Properties that may be overridden by default include:
 - `inv_name`